peterngineering/noomxffplayer/README.md

 This is so easy to do, I won't be building a dedicated build for it, all the debian and other distros have this tech available, and it's not deprecated :)

+### Downsides?
+* Using non omxplayer options do use more CPU, but its not too bad.
+* Using it on the original single core rpi0/0w might be different result though and I havent tried that yet.
+I suspect it might use 100% of a single core arm cpu,
+* but in a decicated kiosk setup you might get it to work acceptably.
+I will post updated results here after I try it on a rpi0/0w with a debian based distro.